buresjan/meshgen/documentation/geometry.md

 - `.geo` route: set `name` to your template base name (e.g., `"junction_2d"`) and pass template placeholders via `kwargs` (e.g., `lower_angle=10`).
 If the template uses `DEFINE_H` and you don’t specify `h`, it is inferred from `resolution`.
 - STL route: set `stl_path` to an absolute or relative STL path and leave `name=None`.
+- `expected_in_outs`: supply any iterable of domain faces (e.g., `{"W","E","N"}`) or a mapping of face → truthy/falsey toggle.
+Enabled faces receive the 11..16 labels; others are padded with a wall layer during export.

 Methods:
 - `generate_voxel_mesh()` → compute voxel occupancy (dtype `bool`).